saadkhan321/Project6_ND/design-information.md

 ### (4) view the player statistics.

 **Response:** All of the above functionalities will be addressed within the player class.
 The **createWordScramble()** method will address '(1) create a word scramble'.
 The **chooseWordScramble()** method will address '(2) choose and solve word scrambles' and present the player with a list of word scrambles to pick and choose from.
-The **viewScrambleStatistics()** method will take care of the scramble statistics and will return the scramble stats for that particular player.
+The **viewScrambleStatistics()** method will take care of the scramble statistics and will return the scramble stats.
 Similarly, **viewPlayerStatistics()** method will take care of the player statistics and will return the personal player stats for that particular player.
+This class will also maintain a variable 'loggedin_user' (holding current player's user_name) only for log maintenance purposes.

 ### 3. The application shall maintain an underlying database to save persistent information across runs (e.g., word scrambles, player information, statistics).